arielherself/espresso/README.md

 ## Daily quiz

 Our baristas will serve you a new question each day this week.
 On Friday your challenge is to give us all five answers and, as important, tell us the connecting theme.
-Email your responses (and include mention of your home city and country) by 1700 BST on **Friday** to [<span class="__cf_email__" data-cfemail="4d1c382437083e3d3f283e3e220d282e22232220243e39632e2220">[email&#160;protected]</span>](https://mail.google.com/mail/?view=cm&amp;fs=1&amp;tf=1&amp;to=QuizEspresso@economist.com).
+Email your responses (and include mention of your home city and country) by 1700 BST on **Friday** to [<span class="__cf_email__" data-cfemail="8fdefae6f5cafcfffdeafcfce0cfeaece0e1e0e2e6fcfba1ece0e2">[email&#160;protected]</span>](https://mail.google.com/mail/?view=cm&amp;fs=1&amp;tf=1&amp;to=QuizEspresso@economist.com).
 We’ll pick randomly from those with the right answers and crown one winner per continent on Saturday.

-**Thursday:** Which Disney cartoon character (a rabbit) was created before Mickey Mouse?**Wednesday:** Which Methodist preacher founded the Salvation Army?
+ **Thursday:** Which Disney cartoon character (a rabbit) was created before Mickey Mouse? **Wednesday:** Which Methodist preacher founded the Salvation Army?